Judd Apatow: Philanthropy

 Apatow's philanthropic work includes supporting the literacy organization 826LA, the Bogart Pediatric Cancer Research Program, and Children's Cancer Research Center at Children's hospital.
 He edited the book I Found This Funny published by McSweeneys to benefit 826LA.
 Additionally, Apatow's book, "Sick in the Head", in which he interviews comedy icons such as Jerry Seinfeld and Jay Leno, benefitted the 826LA organization.

 Apatow has also received several high-profile awards for his advocacy and support of women in Hollywood, as well as victims of sexual assault.
 In 2015, he was honored by the Rape Treatment Foundation, who later released a statement on Apatow's contributions, describing him as "a powerful voice for the truths about rape and an advocate for respectful treatment of victims".
-Apatow has positioned himself at the forefront of the #MeToo and #TimesUp online movements, encouraging alleged victims to come forward while also criticizing people accused.
-Apatow had strong words for people like Bill Cosby and those who gave Cosby a platform to continue to perform and speak.
+Apatow has repeatedly expressed support for the #MeToo and #TimesUp movements and has frequently used his platform to condemn perpetrators such as Bill Cosby.

 In 2017, Apatow was awarded the ACLU Bill of Rights Award, for being "an outspoken and tireless advocate on behalf of women in the arts".

 Apatow regularly performs stand-up at the Largo at the Coronet, a comedy venue in Los Angeles, as part of his Judd Apatow and Friends series.
 Guests have included Adam Sandler, Zach Galifianakis, Ryan Adams, Beck, David Spade, Garry Shandling and Jackson Browne.
 Each show benefits a charity of Apatow's choosing and past charities have included St. Jude Children's Research Hospital, 826LA and Alzheimer's Association.